 - A survey administered six weeks post-module to measure its impact on students’ behavior and determine the most effective timing for training.

-CSU Moves incorporates mini quizzes following each of the six units, and participants are asked to complete a short survey immediately before and after completing the program.
-These evaluations will measure change in knowledge and attitudes and intent to use the information provided.
-Additionally, participants are asked to complete a final survey in late-October, to measure the module’s impact on their travel behavior.
+CSU Moves incorporates mini-quizzes following each of the six units, and participants are asked to complete a short survey immediately before and after completing the program.
+These evaluations will measure the change in knowledge and attitudes and intent to use the information provided.
+Additionally, participants are asked to complete a final survey approximately six weeks after taking the training, to measure its impact on their travel behavior.
 These data will be used to understand the best time to provide the module to students (pre- vs post-matriculation) and to guide revisions of the module content and delivery.

 The project team will use this pilot to study the impact of CSU Moves on students’: